Detect

 You should enable vulnerability detection from before the first commit through to when your application can be deployed and run.
 Early detection has many benefits, including easier and quicker remediation.

 All GitLab application security scanning tools can be run in a CI/CD pipeline, triggered by code changes.
 Security scans can also be run on a schedule, outside the context of code changes, and some can be run manually.
-It’s important to perform detection outside the CI/CD pipeline because risks can arise outside the context of code changes.
+It’s important to also perform detection outside the CI/CD pipeline because risks can arise outside the context of code changes.
 For example, a newly-discovered vulnerability in a dependency might be a risk to any application using it.